 Implementing ECC requires careful planning and execution.
 Here are the key steps in its implementation process:

-- System Design: ECC system architecture considering your organization’s specific requirements and industry best practices.
+• System Design: ECC system architecture considers your organization’s specific requirements and industry best practices.

 Go-Live and Support: